natashajoann/Portfolio/_drafts/the-fastest-and-lest-stressful-way-to-troublshoot.md

 &nbsp;

-If you've been looking through your code to no avail, reach out to a friend or coworker and ask for their help, their eyes, or their advice on how to fix your problems
+If you've been looking through your code to no avail, reach out to a friend or coworker and ask for their help, their eyes, or their advice on how to fix your problem.

 &nbsp;

 &nbsp;

-4\.
+## 4\.
 Step Away

 &nbsp;